walterfreeman/music/syllabus.md

 **Class participation:** Your participation in class is exceptionally important in a small class like this.
 At a minimum, you are expected to come to class every day and actively participate in discussions.
-I may assign ``warmup questions'' -- short questions that I ask you at the end of a day's class and ask you to think about and answer via Google Forms before the next class as a starting point for discussion.
+I may assign "warmup questions" -- short questions that I ask you at the end of a day's class and ask you to think about and answer via Google Forms before the next class as a starting point for discussion.
 These will be graded for effort, not correctness.